 Male Blue Nose Pitbulls weigh 30 to 55 pounds and female Blue Nose Pitbulls weigh 25 to 45 pounds.
 Their height can reach 1.5 to 2 feet.
 Pit Bulls continue growing at a slow rate after this.

 Welcome to our pack!

 Blue Nose Pitbulls are tremendously friendly, and even an untrained Blue Nose Pitbull dog welcomes human company.

 However, they don’t extend this hospitality to other dogs and animals.
-Due to their ancestral habits of fighting other animals, they require early socialization and training in order to mingle with other animals.
+Due to their ancestral habits, they require early socialization and training in order to mingle with other animals.

 Blue Nose Pitbull personality

 Blue Nose Pitbulls are big softies despite their scary appearance.
-They crave human attention and would do anything to please their human master.
-Humans have exploited their loyalty for centuries by commanding them to fight to their deaths.
+They crave human attention and would do anything to please their human owners.

 These Pit Bulls are also caring, affectionate, wise, and gentle.
 They are so good with children that they were used as nanny dogs for a long time in England.